-Putin Nuclear Doctrine Market Impact - part of daily Wall Street coverage tracking market trends and investor reaction.
+Putin Nuclear Doctrine Market Impact - reflects broader US market developments, trading activity, and sentiment trends.
 U.S. stock futures and bond yields declined following reports that Russian President Vladimir Putin has updated the country’s nuclear doctrine, lowering the threshold for potential nuclear use.
 The development triggered a flight to safety, with investors rotating into government bonds and gold-like assets amid heightened geopolitical uncertainty.

 Live News